tonyg/js-nacl/README.md

 ## Changes

+Version 1.3.0: Updated from libsodium 1.0.11 to stable-2018-11-19.
+Added `crypto_box_seal` and `crypto_box_seal_open`.
+Switched from
+using the Emscripten SDK to using a Dockerized Emscripten to produce the built version of the library.
+Because this enables WASM by default, the approach to handling of `requested_total_memory` is now different; see below.

 Version 1.2.2: Updated from libsodium 1.0.10 to 1.0.11.

 Version 1.2.1: Repaired a mistake where I had failed to export the new